 The number 4 refers to the number of holes in the wheel.
 The number 100 refers to the diameter of the circle of boltholes measured in millimetres.

 Wheels with 4 or 6 boltholes are measured from the centre of one bolthole to the centre of the bolthole directly opposite.
 Wheels with 5 boltholes require special tools for accurate measurement.

 Rim width is the measurement between the outside lip and inside lip of an alloy wheel.
 Rim width is measured in inches.

 Rim width is usually displayed as 8J for example.
 This means that the rim width is 8 inches wide.

 When purchasing through wheelbasealloys.com, we ensure that the correct rim width alloy wheels are fitment checked for your vehicle.
-All you need to do is use our easy wheel and tyre finder.
+All you need to do is use our easy to use vehicle selector.

-PCD is the notional circle determined by the position of the holes in an alloy wheel.
-The center of every bolt lies on the circumference of the bolt circle.
+Wheel PCD (Pitch Circle Diameter) is the notional circle determined by the position of the holes in an alloy wheel.
+The centre of every bolt lies on the circumference of the bolt circle.